 In order to continue to support families, YANA needs to raise approximately $312,000 a year.
 Almost all of YANA’s annual funds are raised within the Comox Valley through the generosity of community members who want to reach out to support local families in their time of need.

-From individuals, to larger organizations, YANA is held in the hearts of many and has supported over 1,000 families since 1986.
+From individuals, to larger organizations, YANA is held in the hearts of many and has supported thousands of families since 1986.
 Volunteers have been the driving force of most of the initiatives for YANA over the years.
-Funds are generated from donations, YANA events and third-party fundraisers.
+Funds are generated from donations, YANA events and community-led fundraisers.
 Some of YANA’s annual fundraisers include the Big Love Benefit, the YANA Ride and the Christmas Cracker campaign.
 In addition, there are many other efforts taking place within the community that benefit YANA.

 The slideshow below was put together by Karen McKinnon for YANA’s 25th anniversary.
 The photos share the stories of several children supported by YANA on their journeys of treatment and recovery.